Functions

 unassign_chat()

-Sometimes we want to be able to understand and debug the behavior of our stacks without adding messages to the chat.
-The Stacks Simulator allows us to do this by logging messages to the simulator with the log
+Sometimes we want to be able to understand and debug the behavior of our journeys without adding messages to the chat.
+The Journeys Simulator allows us to do this by logging messages to the simulator with the log

 function.